astronomer/docs/archived_software_docs/version-0.29/upgrade-ac.md

 Follow this guide to upgrade your Airflow environment either on a virtual machine with the AC Python Wheel or on Docker with the AC Docker image.

 >**Note:** Upgrading to Apache Airflow® 2.0 requires additional steps and precautions.
-If you're upgrading from Airflow 1.10 to Airflow 2.0+, we recommend following Apache Airflow's [Upgrading to Airflow 2.0 guide](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html).
+If you're upgrading from Airflow 1.10 to Airflow 2.0+, we recommend following Apache Airflow's [Upgrading to Apache Airflow® 2.0 guide](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html).

 > **Note:** Once you upgrade Airflow versions, you cannot downgrade to an earlier version.
 The Airflow metadata database structurally changes with each release, which results in backwards incompatibility across versions.